CyVerse-learning-materials/SciApps_guide/step4.rst

         All nodes of the diagram are interactive
         |emmax_workflow|

-   3. On the 'Workflow Diagram', you can choose to download or save the workflow.
+   3. On the 'Workflow Diagram', you can save the workflow.
+Your saved workflows will appear in 'My Workflows' (under the 'Workflow' menu from top navigation panel)
-      Click 'Download Workflow' to save the workflow as a JSON file.

       ..
 Tip::
-        For downloading, you will get a JSON file, which can be passed to others for **sharing** the entire analysis.
-Your saved workflows will appear in the "Workflow" menu at the top of the page under "My Workflows"
+        You can download the workflow from 'My workflow' as a JSON file, which can be passed to others for **sharing** the entire analysis.

 ----